 What is Do Until Loop in VBA Excel?

-VBA Do Until Loop means do something until the condition becomes TRUE.
+As the words itself says that to do some task until a criterion is reached, Do until loop is used in almost all of the programming languages, in VBA also we sometimes use Do until loop.
+Do Until Loop means to do something until the condition becomes TRUE.
 It is like a logical function works based on TRUE or FALSE.

 Do Until [condition] [Perform Some Task] Loop